kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 After downloading the data, run this file to create a separate validation set.

 **Flip_train.py**
-After you have run "Make_val_set.py" copy the test dataset and remain it flip_train Then run this file
+After you have run "Make_val_set.py" copy the test dataset and remain it flip_train/n Then run this file

 **Shift_train.py**